 Artist Statement “Homegrown”

-The paintings also celebrate the beauty of these foods: the intricate colors of blue crabs, the soft violet of turnips.
-I have enjoyed exploring the colors and shapes of each and every one.
+The Homegrown series is about local food.
+The paintings explore the movement of food from farm and waters to markets and to table.
+The paintings also celebrate the beauty of these foods: the intricate colors in a bunch of collards, the way onions can appear pearlescent.
+I have enjoyed exploring the colors and shapes in each and every one.

 About the Artist